-If a proposal can be reviewed through the Expedited Review Procedure, the Board will review the proposal following guidelines in 45 CFR 46.110, and will consult with at least one other member of the Board regarding the proposal.
-If a proposal is not in a category eligible for Expedited Review, it will be considered under the Full Review procedure.
+If a proposal can be reviewed through the Expedited or Exempt Review Procedure, the Board will review the proposal following its Standard Operating Procedures and regulations in 45 CFR 46, and will consult with at least one other member of the Board regarding the proposal.
+If a proposal is not in a category eligible for Exempt or Expedited Review, it will be considered under the Full Review procedure.

 Any research project that cannot be reviewed using the Expedited Review procedure will be subject to Full Review by the Board.
 All members of the Board will discuss the proposal.
 A majority vote of the Board is required for approval of a proposal.
 The Chair votes only in case of a tie by the other members.
 Minutes of Full Review discussions will be kept, and a summary of those minutes will be available, on request, to the principal investigator, the human subjects of the research project, and relevant federal, state, or local authorities and funding agencies.

 After review of the proposal, a letter will be sent to the investigator by the IRB chair, indicating one of three possible outcomes:

 Approved - A protocol which has been approved by the IRB requires no further action from the investigator prior to initiating the study.
 If the study should extend beyond 12 months, the investigator may be required to submit a Continuing Review Form for further IRB review.